ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 ![Restore is in progress](../../de/tutorial/media/restore/1575301208033-restore.jpg)

-Another tab will now open in your browser in which you can follow the recovery process in the Backitup WebUI, just like on the console.
+Another tab will now open in your browser, in which you can follow the recovery process in the Backitup WebUI, just like on the console.

 ![restoreWebUI.JPG](../../de/tutorial/media/restore/restoreWebUI.JPG)